-There are 5 types of instructions sets are available in the 8085 microprocessor.
+There are 5 types of instruction sets available in the 8085 microprocessor.
 Today we are going to learn about the data transfer instructions in 8085 microprocessor.

 Data transfer instructions in 8085 microprocessors are used to move data between processor registers, memory, and I/O devices.